sharedvolume/shared-volume-controller/CLUSTERSHAREDVOLUME.md

 ### Controller Namespace and Resource Management

-Since `ClusterSharedVolume` is cluster-scoped but needs to create namespaced resources, the CSV controller creates a corresponding `SharedVolume` in the operation namespace: `shared-volume-controller-operation`.
+Since `ClusterSharedVolume` is cluster-scoped but needs to create namespaced resources, the CSV controller creates a corresponding `SharedVolume` in the operation namespace: `shared-volume-controller`.

 **Resource Creation Flow:**
 1. CSV controller creates SharedVolume in operation namespace with same name and owner reference to CSV